Special Instructions for All International Applicants

 Official Tests and Minimum Scores

 NYU Steinhardt requires official scores from one of the following English language exams to be received in the Office of Graduate Admissions by the application deadline.

-2. A copy of your score report must be uploaded into the online application.
-Since this is an unofficial report for informational purposes only, web printouts or screenshots can be uploaded, as long as we can read the scores and your name.
+- A copy of your score report must be uploaded into the online application.
+Since this is an unofficial report for informational purposes only, web printouts or screenshots can be uploaded, as long as we can read the scores, exam date(s), and your name.

-Stage 2: Post-admission assessment using NYU ALI English Language Proficiency Exam
+Stage 2: Pre-Admission Review using NYU English Language Proficiency Assessment

 NYU Steinhardt encourages international applicants to investigate scholarship support offered by their home country to support their studies at NYU.